 Complete the Event Request form.
 Your local PSYV Group Coordinator will contact you as soon as possible.

-Duties to consider that the PSYV have assisted with at previous events include:
+Duties to consider that the PSYV have assisted with at previous sports, arts and community events include:

 Meeting and greeting visitors

 This list is not exhaustive, please specifiy on the form any anticipated duties for PSYV's at your event and the group coordinator will discuss these with you.